Practical View On

 SRN Song Professor

 are many good books available on the subject of copyrights.
-Information

-is also available through the Internet, the Songwriters
+Information is also available through Songwriters

-Resource Network and the link below.)
+Resource Network and the official Library of Congress

-forms are available at the US
+forms are available at the U.S.

 Library of Congress.

-Great American Song Contest is sponsored by Songwriters
+The Great American Song Contest is sponsored by Songwriters

 Resource Network, a trusted resource for songwriters everywhere.